ubccpsc/classy/docs/instructor/autograde.md

 ## Overview

-Classy can automatically grade student code by running Docker containers that are designed to produce grade output data. `AutoTest` is an application inside Classy that starts a container each time a student pushes code to a repository.
-The student code is mounted to a disk volume inside the container that allows for a script, which is designed to mark the student code in the container, to be executed against the student code.
-When the script produces grade output data, the data is taken out of the container by AutoTest and sent to the database.
-The compiled grade records, therefore, accumulate in the database, where Classy may retrieve them to be veiwed by the course instructor.
+`AutoTest` can grade an assignment each time a student pushes code to a Github repository.
+The student code is mounted inside the container in a constant location that that allows for a script to execute tests against the student code.
+When the script produces grade output data, a grading rubric can produce a grade, which is then sent back to AutoTest to be stored in the database.
+The compiled grade records, therefore, accumulate in the database for every grading run.
+If a grade is requested by a student for a commit, the grading record results are returned to the student.

 <img src="../assets/autograde-flow.svg"/>

-To create an AutoGrade Container, follow the [Build a Container Checklist](#build-a-container-checklist).
-Your grading business logic should be implemented on top of the container technical requirements.
-Click on the headers in the checklist to learn more context about the technical requirements.

 ## Build a Container Checklist

-This checklist ensures that you have implemented key technical and business logic requirements that ensure your AutoGrade container is functional after it is configured with AutoTest:
+This checklist ensures that you have implemented key technical and business logic requirements that ensure your AutoGrade container is functional once integrated with AutoTest:

 ### [Container Input](#container-input-details)

-- [ ] Your grading logic assumes that the student code is found in the `/assn` path when the container runs.
+- [ ] Your container assumes that the student code is mounted in the `/assn` path when the container starts.
-- [ ] Your grading logic assumes that the code in the `/assn` directory is checked out to the SHA of the last commit before the push.
+- [ ] Your container assumes that the code in the `/assn` directory is checked out to the SHA of the last commit before the push.
 - [ ] If necessary for your course logic, you implement the following environment variables:
   - ASSIGNMENT: the deliverable name of the assignment that is running.
   - EXEC_ID: an always unique execution SHA produced each time a container runs.

 ### [Container Output](#container-output-details)

-- [ ] Your container logic assumes that output data is put in the `/output` path following the user-role sub-directory convention:
+- [ ] Your container logic places any output data in the `/output` path following this convention:
-  - **/output/admin/**
-  - **/output/staff/**
-  - **/output/student/**
+  `/output/admin/`
+  `/output/staff/`
+  `/output/student/`
-- [ ] /output/staff sub-directory contains:
+- [ ] `/output/staff` sub-directory contains:
-  - **report.json** grading file at the end of a grading run
+  - `report.json` grading file at the end of a grading run
   - additional files that TAs and instructors need access to after the grading run
-- [ ] The **report.json** file is valid JSON that follows this Report Schema: https://github.com/ubccpsc/classy/blob/master/packages/common/types/ContainerTypes.ts#L72-L115.
+- [ ] The `report.json` file is valid JSON that follows the [Report Schema](https://github.com/ubccpsc/classy/blob/master/packages/common/types/ContainerTypes.ts#L72-L115).
-- [ ] Your container logic assumes that if code stalls, encounters an infinite loop, or the container times out, Classy will provide this default report.json file: https://github.com/ubccpsc/classy/blob/master/packages/autotest/src/autotest/GradingJob.ts#L28-L40.
+- [ ] Your container logic assumes that if code stalls, encounters an infinite loop, or the container times out, Classy will provide this [default report.json file](https://github.com/ubccpsc/classy/blob/master/packages/autotest/src/autotest/GradingJob.ts#L28-L40).
 - [ ] You container logic assumes that any data that is NOT output to the appropriate `/output` path WILL BE LOST FOREVER after a grading run finishes.

 ### [Dockerfile](#dockerfile-explained)